 Automating Accounts Payable (AP)

-As businesses are realizing the inefficiency of manually processing invoices, they have begun investing in AP automation solutions to streamline their invoice and payment approval workflows and cut down their processing costs.
+As businesses are realizing the inefficiency of manually processing invoices, they have begun investing in AP automation solutions to streamline the process of collecting information, using automated payment approvals within their departments to cut down the processing time and cost.

 Here’s what you can automate to keep your business running.